-- Cardiac conditions,

-- Coronary artery disease

-- Cardiac arrhythmias,

-- Cardiac failure,

-- Hypertension,
+- -

 - Myocardial Infarction

-- Unstable Angina

-- Syncope

-- Aortic Stenosis

 - Atrial Fibrillation

 - Respiratory conditions

 - Rheumatology conditions

 - Skin conditions

 - Identify cutaneous manifestations of systemic disorders

 - Recognise dermatological manifestations of allergy (urticarial and non-urticarial)

 - Neurological conditions

 - Haematological disorders

 - Kidney disease and common renal disorders

 - Disorders of the gastrointestinal tract

-- o Diagnose and treat diabetes and common endocrine disorders
+- Diagnose and treat diabetes and common endocrine disorders

 - Manage atypical presentation of common conditions in the frail older patient

 - Manage multiple co-morbidities in older patients and/or complex comorbidities

 - Manage incontinence and urinary symptoms

 - Perform and interpret electrocardiographs (resting and exercise)

 - Diagnose and take initial steps in the management of:

-- o Acute and chronic liver disease and liver failure
+- Acute and chronic liver disease and liver failure

 - Common viral infection syndromes

-- o Healthcare associated infections, including prevention
+- Healthcare associated infections, including prevention

-- o Dementia and cognitive dysfunction
+- Dementia and cognitive dysfunction

 - Arthropathies and other common rheumatologically syndromes

-- o Osteoporosis
+- Osteoporosis

 - Pressure ulcers

 - Understand and manage pain

-- Understand Psychiatric illness, including its relationship to physical illness
+- Understand psychiatric illness, including its relationship to physical illness

 - Be aware of

-- o indications, complications and side effects of various aspects of oncological management
+- indications, complications and side effects of various aspects of oncological management

 - palliative care in various situations in both hospital at primary care, at home and in MDT

 - A multidisciplinary approach to ICU care including common interventions for circulatory and airway management including the ethical use of technology and interventions

 - Rehabilitation referral pathways

-The trainee will have opportunities to demonstrate their case experience in the workplace at MDT and other team meetings, case presentations and in discussions with their senior colleagues.
+The Trainee will have opportunities to demonstrate their case experience in the workplace at MDT and other team meetings, case presentations and in discussions with their senior colleagues.
 Informal and structured Case Based Discussion, chart reviews and MiniCEX assessments will take place for diagnostic experience.
-During these assessments the feedback questions will cover the selected outcomes and the trainees ability to
+During these assessments the feedback questions will cover the selected outcomes and the Trainees ability to

 - Clearly summarise the case and define the problem - Work as part of a team - Prioritise patient safety and ethical practice Establishes trust and act in partnership e.g. recognising the patient's rights and engaging in open disclosure etc. Demonstrate an awareness of safe prescribing guidelines.

-Demonstrate an awareness of, and act in accordance with, relevant protocols. - Effectively communicate information to patients, clinical staff and others involved Informs, explains, and advises using appropriate language and facilitates open communication. - Ask appropriate questions and gathers relevant information Is focused and accurate, demonstrates "active" listening facilitating relevance, responds to non-verbal clues. - Demonstrate good clinical judgement Correctly identifies/lists problems, prioritises actions in realistic and timely schedule.
-Completes all necessary actions including appropriate referral. - Demonstrate insight into their own strengths and weaknesses in diagnosis and management - Shows analytical, constructive approach to case, willingness to learn; acknowledges and prepared to consider other management options; aware of change, possible advances, when to seek help.
+Demonstrate an awareness of, and act in accordance with, relevant protocols. - Effectively communicate information to patients, clinical staff and others involved Informs, explains, and advises using appropriate language and facilitates open communication. - Ask appropriate questions and gathers relevant information - Is focused and accurate, demonstrates "active" listening facilitating relevance, responds to non-verbal clues. - Demonstrate good clinical judgement Correctly identifies/lists problems, prioritises actions in realistic and timely schedule.
+Completes all necessary actions including appropriate referral. - Demonstrate insight into their own strengths and weaknesses in diagnosis and management Shows analytical, constructive approach to case, willingness to learn; acknowledges and prepared to consider other management options; aware of change, possible advances, when to seek help.
 Identifies future learning points

-Acute Medicine Experience
+4.4 Acute Medicine Experience

-- 1. Assess common acute presentations - 2.
-Recognise, or assist in the recognition of, and assess emergencies - 3.
-Recognise and manage pre-existing comorbidities - 4.
-Ask for senior help appropriately - 5.
-Participate in decision making in consultation with senior colleagues including prioritising tasks, interventions and appropriate investigations - 6.
-Refer to relevant national and local guidelines and care pathways
+- 1 Assess common acute presentations - 2 Recognise, or assist in the recognition of, and assess emergencies - 3 Recognise and manage pre-existing comorbidities - 4 Ask for senior help appropriately - 5 Participate in decision making in consultation with senior colleagues including prioritising tasks, interventions and appropriate investigations - 6 Refer to relevant national and local guidelines and care pathways